 April 20, 1994 Resolution of the Cabinet of Ministers of Ukraine No. 244 of the Institute returned the status of the Academy.
 In the same year, the department of international relations was established, and in 1995 the first graduation of specialists – foreign citizens – was held.
 The Academy joined the European Association of International Education.
 The main scientific directions of the Academy during this period are the study and application of non-hemoglobin carriers of oxygen; the program “Salt Lyman” combining the efforts of 9 departments of the academy; rehabilitation of patients with ischemic heart disease and rheumatism; remote destruction of stones in kidneys and bladder; endo-prosthetics of large and small joints; development of new drugs of bacterial origin; computer support of scientific research and educational process; development and introduction of new methods of diagnostics; monitoring of the environment; fundamental morphological, neurophysiological, biochemical studies.

-During the 80’s and 90’s the strategic task of humanizing education in the development of independent Ukraine was the upbringing of a spiritual person, adequate to the demands of the new century.
+During the ’80s and 90’s the strategic task of humanizing education in the development of independent Ukraine was the upbringing of a spiritual person, adequate to the demands of the new century.
 The program of continuing humanitarian education in the academy is closely linked to vocational training and covers all courses.
 All conditions for the spiritual perfection of students and their harmonious development are created in the academy.
 An integral part of the only guided educational process is the students’ creative work: philosophical theater, student club, evenings of Ukrainian national traditions.
 They united 25 creative groups, three of which have the rank of folk.
-The Foundation for Support and Search for Talented Youth, Fund for Social Protection, the Foundation for Spiritual Revival, the Association of Medical Scudens, the Council for Young Scientists, and the Student Scientific Society worked actively.
+The Foundation for Support and Search for Talented Youth, Fund for Social Protection, the Foundation for Spiritual Revival, the Association of Medical Students, the Council for Young Scientists, and the Student Scientific Society worked actively.

 In 1996, the academy was headed by academician G.V.
 Jazz At that time, 6 faculties (three medical, dental, foreign students, postgraduate education) were employed in the Academy’s structure, in which more than 4,300 students and doctoral students were studying.
-The Academy has 8 educational buildings with a total area of 52,000 square meters, which has 608 classrooms, offices and laboratories.
+The Academy has 8 educational buildings with a total area of 52,000 square meters, which has 608 classrooms, offices, and laboratories.
 At the disposal of students and staff – a modern scientific library, a certified central research laboratory, a developed sports complex.
-Among the teachers: academician of the National Academy of Medical Sciences of Ukraine, three correspondent members of the National Academy of Medical Sciences of Ukraine, Corresponding Member of the National Academy of Sciences of Ukraine, 4 employees were awarded with the awards of the President of Ukraine, 5 honored workers of higher education and public education, 11 honored scientists and technicians, 10 laureates of the State Prize of Ukraine and Russian Federation, 6 honored doctors, 25 full members and correspondent members of many national and foreign academies, participants of international scientific societies and associations.
-In 2001, the problem laboratory “New Information Technologies in Medicine” was created on the basis of the Dnipropetrovsk State Medical Academy.
+Among the teachers: academician of the National Academy of Medical Sciences of Ukraine, three correspondent members of the National Academy of Medical Sciences of Ukraine, Corresponding Member of the National Academy of Sciences of Ukraine, 4 employees were awarded the awards of the President of Ukraine, 5 honored workers of higher education and public education, 11 honored scientists and technicians, 10 laureates of the State Prize of Ukraine and Russian Federation, 6 honored doctors, 25 full members and correspondent members of many national and foreign academies, participants of international scientific societies and associations.
+In 2001, the problem laboratory “New Information Technologies in Medicine” was created on the basis of the Dnipro State Medical University.

 The Academy has become one of the first institutions in Ukraine where “Krok” test exams are implemented, as well as a single practical-oriented graduation exam.
 Interns and clinical interns are trained at 22 departments in 39 directions, besides Ukrainian citizens, more than 60 foreign citizens study in clinical residency.
-The Academy has trained about 1,000 foreign specialists for international organizations, participates in domestic and international educational exhibitions, and consolidates partnerships with education and science institutions in the countries of Europe, Asia and the North USA, France, Japan, Denmark, Germany, Spain, Holland, and other countries, exchange training for interns and students in medical institutions in the United States, France, Spain, Holland and other countries, enriching the educational process, bringing it closer to international standards. , as civilization of the XXI century demands it.
-In the institution new scientific developments devoted to the diagnosis and treatment of hypertension depending on left ventricular hypertrophy and myocardial remodeling, prophylactics perinatal outcomes and methods for reproductive health, development of new designs of national joint implant adaptation and rehabilitation of child health industrial region imunomorfolohiyi tumor diagnosis, prevention and treatment of AIDS.
+The Academy has trained about 1,000 foreign specialists for international organizations, participates in domestic and international educational exhibitions, and consolidates partnerships with education and science institutions in the countries of Europe, Asia and the North USA, France, Japan, Denmark, Germany, Spain, Holland, and other countries, exchange training for interns and students in medical institutions in the United States, France, Spain, Holland and other countries, enriching the educational process, bringing it closer to international standards. , as the civilization of the XXI century demands it.
+In the institution new scientific developments devoted to the diagnosis and treatment of hypertension depending on left ventricular hypertrophy and myocardial remodeling, prophylactics perinatal outcomes and methods for reproductive health, development of new designs of national joint implant adaptation and rehabilitation of child health industrial region imunomorfolohiyi tumor diagnosis, prevention, and treatment of AIDS.
 The Academy publishes scientific medical journals – “Medical perspectives”, “Urology”, “Dermatovenereology, cosmetology, sexopathology”, “Morphology.”
 Various national and international scientific forums are regularly held on the basis of the academy.